danielharrell/open-eyes-lect-2017-18/Open.md

 Or to put this conclusion in a way that transcends the passage from Schopenhauer, we could say that if we were truly open, simply open, then there would be no seeming, only being.
 We would see things always as they are.
-(We would be blind to all the things that make us human, and make us know we are human.)
 But this, we might infer, is to see how a god sees, not how *we* see.
-For us, there is always seeming, never simply being. ; and we see
+For us, there is no way to see things as they are, except through how they seem, even if how they seem *is* how they are.
+In this sense, there is no escape from a world delivered to us (revise from here) and in light of a question, more or less perpetual, whether how they seem is how they are. (perhaps indicate here how "representation" is only one word for this whether this seeming , there is always seeming, never simply being.
+And to see things as they are, Even if we saw things as they are, it would be in light ; and we see (We would be blind to all the things that make us human, and make us know we are human.)

 There would be no recognition of opinion, or perception, or impression.